mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 Now I can really treasure the core of human existence which my teacher had demonstrated while he was alive.
 That means not the logical aspect, not the matter of his life in failure or his life in success; completely beyond this.
 As a total picture, you can really feel something.

 So now I really appreciate his life.
 Whatever he did, whatever he said to me, I really appreciate.
-Something which he always taught me is not some teaching in the possession of a form, so-called success or failure, or pros and cons; it’s completely beyond [that].
-Of course you can see [those], but the more important [part] of human life is completely beyond there.
+Something which he always taught me is not some teaching in the possession of a form, so-called success or failure, or pros and cons; it’s completely beyond that.
+Of course you can see those, but the more important part of human life is completely beyond there.
 From his life as a whole, you can really get something.

 That is very common for human beings.
 When your parents die, when your brothers die, when your sisters die – anyway *after* people’s death, you really feel something.
 Don’t you think?
 This is very true.
-But while [they are] alive, you’re really ignorant – because we are always looking at the front, trying to understand logically, theoretically.
+But while they are alive, you’re really ignorant – because we are always looking at the front, trying to understand logically, theoretically.

 That is a very common human style.
 So that’s why the National Teacher said, “Build a seamless monument for me.”